LukaB25/BookMovieQuiz/README.md

 #### CSS

 - The CSS file had two errors and two warnings all being connected to the translate style that was unnecessary.
 I corrected the CSS file and removed them.

+#### JavaScript

+- I ran all of my javascript code throuhh jslint to check my code and it came up with couple of warnings, but no errors.
+I removed excess unused variables and ran the code again, there were no major warnings, errors or issues spotted.

 ## Deployment